scottie-l/reading-notes/reading-notes-201/class-14.md

 Follow link to view code.

-<a href = "https://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html">"What Google learned from its quest to build the pefect team"</a>
+<a href = "https://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html">"What Google learned from its quest to build the perfect team"</a>

 Google started 'Project Aristotle' to find what made the best teams.
 The researchers concluded that understanding and influencing group norms were the keys to improving Google’s teams.